Your Guide to 4 Last-Minute Valentine’s Dates in Hawaiʻi

 Photo: Getty Images

 With its world-class beaches and dreamy sunsets, the Islands are naturally a romantic destination.
-Therefore, utilize the surroundings and arrange a delightful picnic to watch the sun go down on the Pacific Ocean.
-Picnics also don’t require strenuous planning.
-All that is needed is a blanket, a spread of snackable dishes and a cooler to chill beverages.
+So, utilize your surroundings and arrange a picture-perfect picnic to watch the sun set on the Pacific.
+Plus, planning a picnic doesn’t require tons of time, either.
+All you need is a blanket, a spread of snacks and a cooler to chill beverages.
 For a thoughtful touch, a bouquet of flowers will tie the evening together.

-On Oʻahu, Lanikai Beach is known for its breathtaking sunrise, but sunset also lends itself to a gorgeous golden hour.
-Over on Maui’s west side, watch a traditional cliff dive from Puʻu Kekaʻa (commonly referred to as Black Rock) as the sun goes down at Kāʻanapali Beach.
+On Oʻahu, Lanikai Beach is known for its breathtaking sunrise, but sunset also lends itself to a gorgeous golden hour with few people on the beach.
+Over on Maui’s west side, watch a traditional cliff dive from Puʻu Kekaʻa (commonly referred to as Black Rock) at sunset at Kāʻanapali Beach.
 On Hawaiʻi Island, you can plan an evening at the picturesque, white-sand Hāpuna Beach.
 Or, if you’re on Kauaʻi, Hanalei Bay provides ample space on nearly two miles of beach to arrange a lovely picnic.
 No matter where you sit at Hanalei Bay, epic views of the valley will be in view.

 Throw a Movie Marathon of Rom Coms Filmed in Hawaiʻi